• Skip to primary navigation

 Hide-A-Squirrel: Fun Interactive Toy That Makes Your Dog Think

-December 21, 2018 Leave a Comment
+Leave a Comment

-This blog contains affiliate links. ♥
+This blog contains Amazon affiliate links.❤️

 Hide A Squirrel plush dog toy where your pup has to find the cute squeaky squirrels inside a plush toy log! #dogs

-This is the second one I have bought for my yellow lab, Sadie.
+This is the second Hide-A-Squirrel dog puzzle toy that I have bought for our yellow lab, Sadie.
 The first one was smaller and just as delightful as this giant XL size version.
-We now have two dogs, though.
-It seemed best to get the ginormous size as it comes with 6 squirrels.
-Bailey, the puppy, and Sadie share in the fun and we even have 3 squirrels still totally intact.
+We now have two dogs.
+It seemed best to get the ginormous size for them to share as it comes with 6 squirrels.

 Sadie and her new XL hide a squirrel plush dog toy log with little squeaky squirrels inside #dog #toy